turingschool/front-end-curriculum/lessons/module-3/merge-vs-rebase.md

 #### Rewriting History

-Because you'll be resolving merge conflicts in each commit, you'll essentially be changing the work that was done in that commit.
+Because you'll be resolving merge conflicts in each commit, and because you'll be moving your commits to the tip of the branch (despite their timestamps), you'll essentially be changing the work that was done in that commit.
 This is called **rewriting history**, and it means that your commit will get a brand new SHA identifier.

 This is important, and where rebasing gets tricky.
 Any time you rewrite history there is potential for collaboration to get thrown off track.
 If anyone has based any work off of your commits with their original SHAs, and then you rewrite history, git won't be able to successfully combine those changes any more.